 From time to time we sponsor charities and a host of organisations across our seven offices as part of our corporate social responsibility (CSR) programme.
-The charities we select do vary from office to office as usually there is a local ‘affiliation’ with a particular charity or organisation which makes sponsorship especially rewarding including, at times, where there is close experience of a condition/illness within the relevant office or one which affects immediate family of MFW team members.
+The charities we select do vary from office to office but usually there is a local ‘affiliation’ with a particular charity or organisation which makes sponsorship especially rewarding for our team members.
+This includes at times, supporting charities where there is close experience of a condition/illness within the relevant office or one which affects immediate family of MFW team members.

 An opportunity recently arose for our Sittingbourne partners to sponsor a promising Kent goalie who happens to be the grandson of Teresa Cragen, MFW Sittingbourne Audit & Accounts Manager.
-The Sittingbourne partners were delighted to help Ryan with his sponsorship so that he could purchase new kit for this season.
+The Sittingbourne partners were delighted to help Ryan with his sponsorship which he has used to purchase new kit for this season.

-We recently caught up with Ryan for some background information about his ‘goalie career’ and to find out his aspirations.
+We recently caught up with Ryan for some background information about his ‘goalie career’ and to find out his aspirations, in his own words.

 I started playing football on pitch in the position of CDM (centre defensive midfielder) with Thamesview U10’s.
 We won the Medway League three years running and the League Cup two years running.
 I personally won Player of the Match in one of these Cup Finals.
 When our manager took our team to the Kent League U13’s I was asked to change position to become goalkeeper.
 Our first year playing in the Kent League we finished 3rd and joint 2nd for the U14’s.
 Sadly, Thamesview have since folded after playing many years together.

 I trialled for goalkeeper and was selected to be their main keeper for the U15 season.
 I am really enjoying my time at Maidstone United and I am learning a lot.